rajdeepd/force-rest-ruby/README.rst

 Common Methods
 ==============
-File `util.rb` provides common methods for getting access token.
-Getting access token consists of following steps
+File :code:`util.rb` provides common methods for getting access token.
+Getting access token consists of following steps.
+We define a class Util in this file and add common methods as static in this file

 Get Access Token
 ^^^^^^^^^^^^^^^^